 The CAPA Ambassador Program is a semester-long leadership program that gives you the opportunity to share your study abroad experience with others on campus and become more involved with CAPA International Education.
 You will play a critical role in building support and advocacy for study abroad and CAPA programs on your campus through your outreach efforts.
 It is also a career-building opportunity that will help you expand your on-campus network, improve your time management, interpersonal and communication skills, and it will give you tangible work experience for your burgeoning resume at a critical point in your post-university job search.
 You will also have fun and be compensated for your time and efforts!
 View our ambassador video!

-We are seeking outgoing, enthusiastic, and socially connected alumni to join the CAPA Ambassador Program for Spring 2015!
-Deadline is December 1st!
+We are seeking outgoing, enthusiastic, and socially connected alumni to join the CAPA Ambassador Program for Fall 2015!
+Deadline is July 1st!
 APPLY NOW!

 RESPONSIBILITIES OF A CAPA AMBASSADOR